mitranim/mitranim.github.io/src/html/thoughts/cheating-for-performance-pjax.md

 Pjax has been around for a few years.
 There are a few implementations floating around, like the eponymous jQuery [plugin](https://github.com/defunkt/jquery-pjax).
-It's baked into Ruby on Rails and YUI.
+Pjax is baked into Ruby on Rails and YUI.
 Many sites use it in one form or another.

 Why isn't pjax more popular?
 Maybe because people overengineer it.
 The libraries I've seen tend to focus on downloading partials (HTML snippets).
 They require